Change Management Lessons About Employee Involvement

 In any change, especially ones that affect a complete organization, it is impossible to involve every employee in each decision.
 Respondents to our change management questions over the years suggest, however, that when change works, the organization has gone out of its way to use employee involvement.

-You really don't want to create the first when you need change to occur in your workplace.
+Employee involvement is the difference between sad and unhappy foot draggers and engaged, excited employees who were trusted to give their input.
+You don't want to create the first when you need change to occur in your workplace.

 Employee Involvement in Effective Change Management

 These are the steps you'll want to follow as you involve your employees in helping make a change.

 - Create a plan for involving as many people as possible, as early as possible, in the change process.
 You need to make this plan with your change team, your senior managers, whoever will be leading the charge with the change.
 This senior or management team plays a critical role in building and developing support for change.

 - Involve all stakeholders, process owners, and employees who will feel the impact of the changes, as much as possible, in the learning, planning, decisions, and implementation of the change.
 Often, in change management, a small group of employees learns important information about change and change management.